 The main disadvantage is the complexity of making the systems communicate and the loss of the strong connection with CRM.

 The truth is, I decided to have 3 separate websites for our business.
-A Study Platform, a Sales Funnel Platform, and the Content Blog.
-Being the study platform isolated in an installation and server.
+A course platform, a sales funnel platform and the Content Blog.
+Each on its own server and completely separate installation.

 As mentioned before the system that connects these platforms is the Uncanny Automator.
 Briefly, I'm going to write how automation works when a customer makes a purchase.